Autonegotiation: Function

 Autonegotiation can be used by devices that are capable of more than one transmission rate, different duplex modes (half duplex and full duplex), and different transmission standards at the same speed (though in practice only one standard at each speed is widely supported).

 During autonegotiation, each device declares its technology abilities, that is, its possible modes of operation.
 The best common mode is chosen, with higher speed preferred over lower, and full duplex preferred over half duplex at the same speed.

 Parallel detection is used when a device that is capable of autonegotiation is connected to one that is not.
 This happens if a device does not support autonegotiation or autonegotiation is disabled on a device.
 In this condition, the device that is capable of autonegotiation can determine and match speed with the other device.
 This procedure cannot determine duplex capability, so half duplex is always assumed.

-Other than speed and duplex mode, autonegotiation is used to communicate the port type (single port or multiport) and the master-slave parameters for gigabit Ethernet.
+Other than speed and duplex mode, autonegotiation is used to communicate the master-slave parameters for gigabit Ethernet.